hashicorp/vault/website/source/api/system/replication-dr.html.md

 ## Enable DR Secondary

-This endpoint enables replication on a dr secondary using a dr secondary activation token.
+This endpoint enables replication on a DR secondary using a DR secondary activation token.

 !> This will immediately clear all data in the secondary cluster!